emaincourt/dot/README.md

 $ dot set AWS_SECRET_ACCESS_KEY xxxxxxxxxxxxxxxxxxx
 ```

-What happens under the hood is that `dot` regenerates a `.dotrc` file everytime you perform any change to your active context.
+What happens under the hood is that `dot` regenerates a `.dotrc` file everytime you perform any change to your active context, which is being sourced everytime you change something.
 So changes take effect immediately, even when switching workspace.

 ## Sync accross multiple devices